For the fearless creative.

 - Bloggers and entrepreneurs

 You can cast a pretty wide net with travel!
 It’s a niche that keeps on giving, and it’s actually how I got started in the blogging biz.
 I simply wrote about my city (Sydney, Australia) and all the fun things you can get up to here.
-My niche was simple living, that’s how I differentiated myself from other Sydney bloggers, because there’s a lot of them.
+My niche was simple living, that’s how I would differentiate myself from other Sydney bloggers, because there’s a lot of them!

 A particular big growth in travel blogging has been the idea of ‘digital nomads’ — travel and work combined.
 Many digital nomads teach, blog and consult other hopeful digital nomads on how to pick up their current life and move it to wherever.